 The Indiana Internal Security Corps was created in 1954.
 With no money to support it, little happened except the development of a roster of people who would be ready to serve in case the need arose.
 With no people on board, there could be little planning for activation should it occur.
 The Indiana Internal Security Corps was disbanded in 1957.

-Finally, another attempt was made in 1961, by then Governor Matthew Welch and Adjutant General John Anderson, to develop a new, if not completely different military auxiliary organization.
+Finally, another attempt was made in 1961, by then Governor Matthew Welch and his Adjutant General, Brigadier General John Anderson, to develop a new, if not completely different military auxiliary organization.
 The new organization was designated the Indiana Guard Reserve (IGR) and has maintained a healthy involvement and fairly constant membership now for some 35+ years.
-It should be noted that it was very similar to the organization which preceeded it, with one major exception; the word "state" was removed from the title in order to avoid any misconception that it was the Indiana State Guard which by Indiana law can only be activated if the National guard is mobilized for federal service.
+It should be noted that it was very similar to the organization which preceded it, with one major exception; the word "state" was removed from the title in order to avoid any misconception that it was the Indiana State Guard which by Indiana law can only be activated if the National guard is mobilized for federal service.

 The Indiana Guard Reserve was stipulated to have a number of duties to perform.
 It would become the Indiana State Guard if and when the National Guard was federalized.
-When the National Guard was federalized the Indiana Guard Reserve would take over the armories of the state and assume responsiblity for all state property in these armories.
+When the National Guard was federalized the Indiana Guard Reserve would take over the armories of the state and assume responsibility for all state property in these armories.
 It was also stipulated that the Indiana Guard Reserve would remain active and be trained to perform a number of other duties.

 In summary, the mission of the Indiana Guard Reserve is to maintain, organize, and train military forces capable of timely and effective response; in support of orders from the Governor under all conditions prescribed by the civil statutes of Indiana; to provide military assistance to civil authorities under conditions of disaster or emergency and to assume the state's responsibilities of the Indiana National Guard upon their mobilization into federal military service.
-The mission was expanded to include care and counseling for family members of the Indiana National Guard once they are federalized.
+The mission has been expanded to include care and counseling for family members of the Indiana National Guard once they are federalized.

 For more information on the history of the Indiana Guard Reserve, refer to the book The Indiana Guard Reserve, by COL Felix E. Goodson (ret).
 The book was published by The Indiana Guard Reserve Retired Association (TIGRRA).